-Carlos Barrios was born in San Salvador, El Salvador, Central America and now lives and works in Currumbin Valley, Queensland.
+Carlos Barrios, born in El Salvador in Central America, now lives and works in Currumbin Valley, Queensland.
 His father was an archeologist and he grew up exploring remnants of ancient cultures and surrounded by artifacts and art.

 “I would stare into them [artifacts] and found myself transported to other dimensions, times and spaces.
 Everything was talking to me especially clouds and shadows, they seemed to describe a space between reality and fantasy, filled with adventures.”